The Estonian Research Council (ETAg) manages different competitive R&D funding instruments.

-The largest funding instruments that the Estonian Research Council manages are institutional research funding and personal research funding.
+The largest funding instruments are institutional research funding and personal research funding.
 Institutional research funding enables research and development institutions to fund high-level research and development activities and to modernize and maintain the necessary infrastructure.
 Personal research funding is funding allocated for the research activities of individuals or research groups.

-In the framework of the Mobilitas programme, the Estonian Research Council also funds top researchers who have come from abroad to work in an Estonian research and development institution with the purpose of creating one’s own research group in one of the priority development areas of the Estonian Research and Development and Innovation strategy (RD&I strategy).
+In the framework of the Mobilitas Pluss programme, the Estonian Research Council also funds top researchers who have come from abroad to work in an Estonian R&D institution with the purpose of creating one’s own research group, and returning researchers who have left Estonia and now intend to return to work in an Estonian R&D institution or entreprise.

 International cooperation projects are funded by the Estonian Research Council in the framework of either bilateral (the PARROT programme with France, memoranda with the Russian Humanitarian Scientific Foundation and the US Civilian Research and Development Foundation) or pan-European initiatives (EUROCORES, ERA-NET, ARTEMIS, EMBO).